Calculated Packaging Performance

 Tests indicate however that the fatigue effects caused by repeated impacts reduce significantly after the initial 3 impacts.
 The cushioning calculator software allows for this, ensuring that regardless of the end use, any foam insert designed using this methodology will offer your products a customised level of protection.

-The calculated packaging performance system can also take into account differing drop heights.
+The calculated packaging performance system can also take into account varying drop heights.

 By default, the software uses drop heights defined for the design of packaging for military level J (UK Ministry of Defence specification for packages that are required to last a minimum of 2 years worldwide), although this can be modified as required.